Sindy98/Sindy98.github.io/README.md

 I am a software developer at Agile Robots in Germany, where I contribute to developing an operating system and deploying mobile manipulators in thousands of manufacturing factories.
 Previously, I completed my master's thesis at the Robotics and Perception Group (RPG) under the supervision of Prof. Davide Scaramuzza.
 My research interests include robust learning for general robotics skills, with a particular focus on RL.
 I am passionate about integrating robots into our daily routines.

-📫 How to reach me: xinyu.sun86@gmail.com
+📫 Email: xinyu.sun86@gmail.com
+🔭 Skills: RL, IL, C++, Python
 The followings are some projects that I was working on:

 [Deep Learned Constellation Descriptors for Object-based Map](https://arxiv.org/abs/2203.00567)